WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/binary-sums.lagda.md

 # The binary-sum type former `_∔_`

-This is the same as (or, more precisely, [isomorphic](isomorphisms.lagda.md) to) the `Either` type defined earlier (you can try this as an exercise).
+This is the same as (or, more precisely, [isomorphic](isomorphisms.lagda.md) to) the `Either` type defined earlier.
 The notation in type theory is `_+_`, but we want to reserve this for addition of natural numbers, and hence we use the same symbol with a dot on top:
 ```agda
 data _∔_ (A B : Type) : Type where
  inl : A → A ∔ B